Special team: Blues penalty kill has them on verge of Cup

 “Any time you don’t get chances on the power play, you’re going to get frustrated,” Blues captain Alex Pietrangelo said.
 “So we’re just doing our job.”

-St. Louis has done a much better job at maintaining defensive assignments on the penalty kill after inexplicably leaving skill players wide open in Game 3.
+St. Louis has done a much better job at maintaining defensive assignments on the penalty kill after inexplicably leaving skill players open in Game 3.
 Seemingly dumbfounded by Boston’s power play that night, the Blues have begun to turn the tide on faceoffs on special teams and figured out how create their own penalty-killing momentum.

 “Just staying aggressive,” Pietrangelo said.
 “That’s all.
 Staying aggressive and we’re getting the puck down when we have a chance to clear.”

-Closing down the Bruins power play has compensated for a series-long parade to the penalty box by the Blues.
+Closing down the Bruins’ power play has compensated for a series-long parade to the penalty box by the Blues.
 If it continues, St. Louis could soon be hosting its first professional sports championship parade since baseball’s Cardinals won the World Series in 2011.

 “We’ve got a big job ahead of us,” Berube said.
 “I try to keep everything in perspective and calm and cool as much as I can.
 It’s hard.
 And it’s hard for the players, too, but it’s important that we keep our heads and keep level headed knowing we’ve got a big job ahead of us for Game 6.”